WebReflection/heresy/README.md

   opacity: .8;
 }

-/* ⚠ usable only via define, not define.local */
+/* ⚠ usable only via define, not for local / nested components */
 tag[is='specific-heresy'] {
   display: block;
 }